lucas-santoni/blog.geographer.fr/content/santa-nsar.md

     return filename, offset
 ```

-We can now open the file and read all header :
+We can now open the file and read all header:

 ```python
 with open("/tmp/archive.nsar", "rb") as f: